-- Estimate, compare, measure and record capacity using appropriate metric units (l, ml) and selecting suitable instruments of measurement - Rename units of capacity in 1 and ml - Rename units of capacity using decimal or fraction form - Solve and complete practical tasks and problems involving the addition, subtraction, multiplication and simple division of units of capacity (l, ml).
+- Estimate, compare, measure and record the capacity of a wide variety of objects using appropriate metric units (l, ml). - Solve and complete practical tasks and problems involving the addition and subtraction of units of capacity (1 and ml).

 Name: "Guesstimation"